survivejs/webpack-book/manuscript/extending/01_loaders.md

 # Extending with Loaders

-As we've seen so far, loaders are one of the building blocks of webpack.
-If you want to load an asset, you'll most likely need to set up a matching loader definition.
+As we’ve seen so far, loaders are one of the building blocks of webpack.
+If you want to load an asset, you’ll most likely need to set up a matching loader definition.
 Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it is possible you are missing one fitting your purposes.

 The [official documentation](https://webpack.js.org/api/loaders/) covers the loader API well.
-To give you a concrete example, I'm going to discuss a subset of a loader I have developed. [highlight-loader](https://github.com/bebraw/highlight-loader) accepts HTML and then applies [highlight.js](https://highlightjs.org/) on it.
-Even though the transformation itself is easy, the loader implementation isn't trivial.
+To give you a concrete example, I’m going to discuss a subset of a loader I have developed. [highlight-loader](https://github.com/bebraw/highlight-loader) accepts HTML and then applies [highlight.js](https://highlightjs.org/) on it.
+Even though the transformation itself is easy, the loader implementation isn’t trivial.

 ## Setting Up a Loader Project